GSto/digital-garden/notes/above the code.md

 Staying as a programmer, only programming, sticks you at the bottom of the [[McLeod Hierarchy]].
 Software is labor.
 Being a laborer is incompatible with moving to manager to executive to owner.

-most work in the [[post-senior dev fork]]: management, architecture (sort of), entrepreneurship, consulting, training.
+most work in the [[post senior dev fork]]: management, architecture (sort of), entrepreneurship, consulting, training.

 Writing seems intrinsic to all of it. [[writing]] helps with growth, helps you persuade, and helps you put research together.